-The Committee on Christian Education has established a Special Committee on Marriage and Sexuality to identify resources to help the members and friends of the Orthodox Presbyterian Church to uphold the biblical teaching on marriage and sexuality in view of increasing antagonism from society.
+The Committee on Christian Education has established a Special Committee on Marriage and Sexuality to identify resources to help the members and friends of the Orthodox Presbyterian Church to uphold biblical teaching on sexuality, marriage, and related issues in view of society’s increasing deviation from traditional Christian views.
 This webpage is designed to include book reviews, website links, and documents produced by sessions and churches.
 These are arranged in separate sections below.

 Sam Allberry discusses the issue of homosexuality from long personal experience and from a biblical perspective; so that his thought flows from principle yet does so in a sensitive mood.
 He makes his case by articulating God’s purposes for marriage and sexual intimacy, and then addresses the particular questions or objections that people often raise about homosexuality.
 Admirably, he does this in less than 100 pages without cutting corners.
 If you need a sound, uncompromising and winsome guide to give someone who struggles with the issue of homosexuality theoretically, or someone who struggles with same sex attraction personally, this is your book.